 - 3.11.3.
 If a non-climax card is in the climax area, that is put into its owner's waiting room as a rule action (9.6.1). - 3.12.
 Memory - 3.12.1.
 The zone where cards are put into when specifically instructed during the course of the game.
 "Put a card into your memory" refers to the act of putting said card from another zone into a player's memory. - 3.12.2.
 While the memory is a public zone, there is an exception for some cards in the memory, as stipulated below. - 3.12.2.1.
 Unless otherwise specified, all cards in this zone are put face up, and all players are allowed to see the information of face up cards at will.
 Players are allowed to change the order of face up cards in their own memory. - 3.12.2.2.
 Unless otherwise specified, a player is allowed to see the information of face down cards in their memory at will.
 A player is not allowed to see the information of face down cards in their opponent's memory.
 When there are multiple face-down cards in a player's memory, they must put those cards in a way such that the order in which the cards were placed face down by card effects is clearly understood. - 3.12.2.2.1.
 All cards that are put face down into the memory are considered blank cards possessing no information.
 However, if a card's ability explicitly states that it is still active while face down in a player's memory, that card is considered a card possessing that particular ability. - 3.12.2.2.2.
 When a face down card in the memory is moved to another zone, the card is placed face up or face down depending on the zone it is moved to.
-If the zone it is moved to is a hidden zone, the information of the face down card is not revealed during the move. - 3.12.2.3.
-Cards in the memory may be referenced simply as "memory", such as in card text or rules. - 3.13.
-Resolution Zone - 3.13.1.
-The zone where cards are put temporarily while resolving effects or damage as the game progresses. - 3.13.1.1.
-Event cards are put into the resolution zone when played, and then into the owner's waiting room after its effect is resolved. - 3.13.1.2.
-A card revealed due to a Trigger Check is put into the resolution zone, and then into the owner's stock in face down position after the effect of the revealed card is resolved. - 3.13.1.3.
-Cards revealed during the Damage Process are put into the resolution zone.
-If a Damage Cancel takes place, the cards are put into the owner's waiting room.
-If it does not take place, the cards are put into the owner's clock.
+If the zone it is moved to is a hidden zone, the information of the face down card is not revealed during the move. - 3.12.2.2.3.
+When face down cards in the memory are shuffled during an effect, as long as it is not explicitly stated that the information of the cards may be seen, or that those cards are revealed, the information of those shuffled cards cannot be seen by any player during that effect. - 3.12.2.3.
+Cards in the memory may be referenced simply as "memory", such as in card text or rules.